elliefewings/cellranger_wrapper/README.md

 ## Output

-You can set an output directory with this option, by default data will be stored in your $HOME directory.
+You can set an output directory with the `-o` option, by default data will be stored in your $HOME directory.

-## Output files
+### Output files
 ### [From Cell Ranger guide](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/count)

 A successful `cellranger count` run should conclude with a message similar to this (this will be found in the log file written in the output directory):